 Foundation pieced quilts were often tied.
 Decorative quilting would hardly be noticed on such a busy pattern as the Log cabin.
 They were tied either to the front or on the back depending on how much the quilt maker wanted her ties to show.
 When they were quilted it was often done in the ditch or with a simple utility pattern.

 For the purpose of reproducing a child's quilt with modern materials I suggest using reproduction cottons from the latter nineteenth century with a thin batting.
 First check with your local quilt stores to see if they carry fabric typical of this period.
 Many do and it's nice to be able to pick out fabric from the bolt as well as to support your local quilt stores.
-If you cannot find the fabric you need go to "Finding the Perfect Reproduction Quilt Fabric" for links to companies that sell it online.

 I've designed patterns for a crib and doll quilt.
 I've used the sawtooth border.
 Quilt historian, Sandi Fox, tells us, "No other border was applied with greater ingenuity and diversity than the Sawtoooth.
 It could be applied in one of three methods to a perfect turn and direction, but it is in its less precise applications that it often assumed its greatest charm."
 3 So don't be concerned if you sawtooth border doesn't come out perfectly.
 Part ot the delight of making reproduction quilts can be in the imperfection.
 Sometimes Log Cabin quilts were made with a solid border or with no border at all so go without the sawtooth border if you prefer.
 That would be best if you are helping a child make this quilt